Krisha2000/IPL_First_Innings_Score_Prediction/README.md

 # Key features include:

-Match ID, Year
+- Match ID,
+- Year
-Batting and Bowling Teams
+- Batting and Bowling Teams
+- Overs
-Overs, Balls
+-  Balls
+- Total Runs
-Total Runs, Wickets
+-  Wickets
+- Run Rate
-Run Rate, Runs/Wickets in Last 5 Overs
+- Runs/Wickets in Last 5 Overs

 # Models Used
 We tested the following models:

-Linear Regression
+- Linear Regression
-Polynomial Regression (degree 2)
+- Polynomial Regression (degree 2)
-Random Forest: Though it performed well on the training data, it overfitted, leading to poor generalization on unseen data.
+- Random Forest: Though it performed well on the training data, it overfitted, leading to poor generalization on unseen data.
-Lasso and Ridge Regression (Explored but not chosen) Random Forest Overfitting
+- Lasso and Ridge Regression (Explored but not chosen)
+- Random Forest Overfitting
-Random Forest exhibited overfitting, with very low error on the training set but significantly higher error on the validation and test sets.
+- Random Forest exhibited overfitting, with very low error on the training set but significantly higher error on the validation and test sets.
 Despite tuning hyperparameters, it couldn’t generalize well to unseen data.
-Final Model: Polynomial Regression (degree 2) Polynomial Regression (degree 2) was chosen as the final model because it performed better on unseen data, with a good balance between training and validation errors.
+- Final Model: Polynomial Regression (degree 2) Polynomial Regression (degree 2) was chosen as the final model because it performed better on unseen data, with a good balance between training and validation errors.